 The carrying amounts of the Company's foreign currency denominated monetary assets and monetary liabilities at the end of each reporting period is Rs.
-Nil as of 31 March 2023 and 31 March 2022.
-According, the foreign currency sensitivity analysis for the outstanding balances is not applicable.
+Nil as of 31 March 2023 and Rs.
+Nil as of 31 March 2022.
+Accordingly, the foreign currency sensitivity analysis for the outstanding balances is not applicable.

-Liquidity Risk Management :
+23.6 Liquidity Risk Management:

-Liquidity risk refers to the risk that the Company does not meet its financial obligations.
+Liquidity risk refers to the risk that the Company cannot meet its financial obligations.
 The Company manages liquidity risk by maintaining adequate reserves and banking facilities by continuously monitoring forecast and actual cash flows and by matching maturing profiles of financial assets and financial liabilities in accordance with the approved risk management policy of the Company.
 The Company invests its surplus funds in bank fixed deposits which carry minimal mark to market rates.

-Interest Risk Management
+Interest Rate Risk Management: